Maximilianoperry/GeoApp/README.md

 ## Considerations

+**Overview:**
-1. The About view displays what has been implemented, extras, and what has not been implemented
+The "About" view displays what has been implemented, extras, and what has not been implemented.

+**Geofence Selection:**
+To select a geofence, simply click on it (it will turn red), and to deselect it, click again (verify if it was a right or left click).

+**Geofence Vertex Confirmation:**
-2. A geofence vertex can be confirmed using both right and left clicks
+A geofence vertex can be confirmed using both right and left clicks.

+**Marker Manipulation:**
-3. To place a marker, right-click inside a geofence, and to delete it, left-click and press Delete
+To place a marker, right-click inside a geofence, and to delete it, left-click and press "Delete".

+**Manual Vertex Editing:**
+Use the right sidebar to manually edit the vertices.

+**Functionality in Editable View:**
+Within the "Editable" view, the requested functionalities implemented via the map, cursor, and editor on the right side of the map can be carried out.

 ## Folder Structure